Jay Gatsby: Fictional biography

-In 1917, after the United States' entrance into World War I, Gatsby enlisted as a doughboy (Note: A "doughboy" was a popular term for "an American infantryman in World War I".
-The term's exact provenance is unknown.) in the American Expeditionary Forces.
+In 1917, after the United States' entrance into World War I, Gatsby joined the United States Army.
 During infantry training at Camp Taylor near Louisville, Kentucky, 27-year-old Gatsby met and fell deeply (Note: Gatsby's love for Daisy mirrors Fitzgerald's love for Ginevra King.
 Fitzgerald "was so smitten by King that for years he could not think of her without tears coming to his eyes".) in love with 18-year-old debutante Daisy Fay.
 (Note: Gatsby's pursuit of Daisy was inspired by Fitzgerald's life-long obsession with socialite Ginevra King.
 As Maureen Corrigan notes: "Because she's the one who got away, Ginevra—more than Zelda—is the love who lodged like an irritant in Fitzgerald's imagination, producing the literary pearl that is Daisy Buchanan".)
-Dispatched to Europe, Gatsby attained the rank of Major in the U.S. 7th Infantry Regiment (Note: In the original 1925 text, Fitzgerald specified the "Sixteenth Infantry" of the "First Division".
+Deployed to Europe with the American Expeditionary Forces, Gatsby attained the rank of Major in the U.S. 7th Infantry Regiment (Note: In the original 1925 text, Fitzgerald specified the "Sixteenth Infantry" of the "First Division".
 Fitzgerald corrected the text in subsequent editions to be the "Seventh Infantry" of the "Third Division".) of the 3rd Division and garnered decorations for extraordinary valor during the Meuse–Argonne offensive in 1918 from every Allied government, including the one of Montenegro, which King Nicholas I gave him the Order of Danilo, to "Major Jay Gatsby For Valour Extraordinary".

 After the Allied Powers signed an armistice with Imperial Germany, Gatsby resided in the United Kingdom in 1919 where he briefly attended Trinity College, Oxford, for five months.
-(Note: After World War I, the U.S. military sent 2,000 American doughboys to study at Oxford University for four months.
+(Note: After World War I, the U.S. military sent 2,000 American officers to study at Oxford University for four months.
 After the war, Fitzgerald sojourned in Oxford in 1921.)
 While there, he received a letter from Daisy, (Note: While Fitzgerald served in the United States Army, he received a letter from Ginevra King informing him that she had married Chicago businessman William "Bill" Mitchell.
 Soon after, a heart-broken Fitzgerald married Zelda Sayre, a Southern belle.) informing him that she had married Thomas "Tom" Buchanan, (Note: The novel's antagonist Thomas "Tom" Buchanan was primarily based upon William "Bill" Mitchell, the businessman who married Ginevra King, Fitzgerald's first love.
 Mitchell was a Chicagoan who loved polo.
 Also, like Ginevra's father Charles Garfield King whom Fitzgerald resented, Buchanan is an imperious Yale man and polo player from Lake Forest, Illinois.) a wealthy Chicago businessman.
 Gatsby departed the United Kingdom and traveled across the Atlantic Ocean to Louisville, but Daisy had already departed the city on her honeymoon.
 Undaunted by Daisy's marriage to Tom, Gatsby decided to become a man of wealth and influence in order to win Daisy's affection.